pandas-dev/pandas/doc/source/install.rst

   ``numexpr`` uses multiple cores as well as smart chunking and caching to achieve large speedups.
   If installed, must be Version 2.6.1 or higher.

-* `bottleneck <https://github.com/kwgoodman/bottleneck>`__: for accelerating certain types of ``nan`` evaluations. ``bottleneck`` uses specialized cython routines to achieve large speedups.
-If installed, must be Version 1.2.0 or higher.

 .. note::

-   You are highly encouraged to install these libraries, as they provide speed improvements, especially when working with large data sets.
+   You are highly encouraged to install this library, as they provide speed improvements, especially when working with large data sets.